mxrtinvu/Games-In-Life/README.md

 due to file being too big, only library folder is left out in the zip. please visit the repos to find my whole project game.

 Application game: https://mxrtinvu.github.io/Games-In-Life/Builds/index.html

+If you want to use on Unity software,
+Unity Hub and Unity Engine is needed
+Editor version 2021.2.0f1 and import the game folder in